 If having these foods by themselves doesn’t sound so exciting, you can always make a smoothie or have some yoghurt sprinkled with fruit, nuts and oats.

+Whilst eating before swimming is important, making sure you eat after a swim is just as crucial!
 After a swim – particularly a long and vigorous one – your body will have burnt through a lot of energy, and eating the right foods afterwards will help it recover.
 Foods with a high level of protein are a perfect choice for after-swimming snacks, such as:

 - lean chicken or turkey;